suryaambrose/boardgame/README.rst

 This page only describes basic usage of this package.
-For a more advanced usage, (e.g. to have a program play a game, or to add a new game) check this page.
+For a more advanced usage, (e.g. to have a program play a game, or to add a new game) it will be added later.

 How to install it